 Place a stainless-steel mixing bowl on the saucepan to make a double boiler.
 Beat 2 egg yolks in the mixing bowl until frothy for every 1 cup of hollandaise you want to make.

 Add about 4 or 5 tablespoons of melted butter for every 2 egg yolks, whisking constantly.
 Add a pinch of cayenne pepper and lemon juice to taste.
-Hold the mixture warm up to 160 F.
+Hold the mixture warm up to 160 degrees Fahrenheit.

 Pour excess hollandaise sauce into a bowl or a resealable bag.
 Close tightly.
 If you're wondering how long does hollandaise sauce last in the fridge, it is just one to two days.
 Allow to warm to room temperature and whisk until recombined.

 Step 2: Mix into a New Batch